jlaw9/polyid_predictions/README.md

 Public repository to share some of the predictions made by PolyID with collaborators

 ## View the plots
-To view the html files directly from github, use this link:
+To view the html files directly from github, you can prepend the url with `https://html-preview.github.io/?url=`.
+For example:

 https://html-preview.github.io/?url=https://github.com/jlaw9/polyid_predictions/blob/main/FY24Q4_PABP/241012_initial_monomer_properties.html